syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/offline-installer/how-to-install.md

     ***Login To Install***

-    You must enter your Syncfusion email address and password.
-If you don't already have a Syncfusion account, you can sign up for one by clicking **"Create an account"**.
+    You must enter your Syncfusion<sup style="font-size:70%">&reg;</sup> email address and password.
+If you don't already have a Syncfusion<sup style="font-size:70%">&reg;</sup> account, you can sign up for one by clicking **"Create an account"**.
 If you have forgotten your password, click on **"Forgot Password"** to create a new one.
-Once you've entered your Syncfusion email and password, click Next.
+Once you've entered your Syncfusion<sup style="font-size:70%">&reg;</sup> email and password, click Next.

     ![Web Offline Installer LoginToInstall Wizard](images/offline-2.png)

     ***Use Unlock Key***

-    Unlock keys are used to unlock the Syncfusion offline installer, and they are platform and version specific.
-You should use either Syncfusion licensed or trial Unlock key to unlock Syncfusion ASP.NET Core - EJ2 installer.
+    Unlock keys are used to unlock the Syncfusion<sup style="font-size:70%">&reg;</sup> offline installer, and they are platform and version specific.
+You should use either Syncfusion<sup style="font-size:70%">&reg;</sup> licensed or trial Unlock key to unlock Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 installer.

     The trial unlock key is only valid for 30 days, and the installer will not accept an expired trial key.